neighborhoods/Prefab/protean/Philosphy.md

 ![simplify](images/simplify.jpeg)

 # Neighborhoods Engineering Values
-Protean inherits and *relies on* all of the Neighborhoods engineering values.
+Protean inherits and *relies on* all of the Neighborhoods Engineering values.

 ## We Value...